yxt7979/Streaming_media_technology/README.md

 - MCM
 - ACM training
 - 2021.02.21 Aiops讨论
+- 2021.02.22 下一阶段工作计划讨论

+### 2021.02.24 - 2021.02.28 Transition

+For me :

+- Summarize the work progress of the existing teams

+For Senior Yang Chen :

+- Read the code of /ma
+- forcus on the environment

-PS : Maybe you find that some of the pictures can not be loaded, that's because Github can not load the file without the suffix name.
+**PS **: Maybe you find that some of the pictures can not be loaded, that's because Github can not load the file without the suffix name.
 To solve the problem, you can:

 - close your proxy software for a short time.